Q: Birth rates are dropping all over the world.

 Q: If we only produce two children, doesn’t that just replace ourselves?

 “Stop at two” may have seemed like a radical proclamation when Zero Population Growth was founded in 1968, but it was barely adequate even then.
-So-called replacement level fertility of 2.1 offspring per couple wouldn’t bring about true zero population growth until the middle of this century, due to momentum.
+So-called replacement level fertility of 2.1 offspring per couple wouldn’t bring about true zero population growth until the end of this century, if then.

-Today the message is only slightly revised: “Consider having none or one, and be sure to stop after two.”
+Today the message from population-awareness organizations is only slightly revised: “Consider having none or one, and be sure to stop after two.”

 The notion that producing two descendants simply replaces a couple and creates no increased impact is specious.
 We aren’t salmon—we don’t spawn and die.
 Most of us will be around to see our progeny beget, and those begotten beget to boot.